kamal-20/Bonsai/README.md

-###Install
-run following commands
-  npm install
-  expo start
-you will get expo server running..
-You can have a look at app by using expo app on android.

 # <img src="https://res.cloudinary.com/dsys26psh/image/upload/v1626267627/bonsai_jmvdf5.png" alt="icon" width="30" />: Bonsai
 ###A React Native app for auction of Bonsai Trees with firebase as backend